HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   Crucially, the thresholds for these checks (e.g., similarity percentage for recycled content) must be configurable on a per-university basis via the `university_settings` table.
 This ensures that administrators can fine-tune the engine's sensitivity to match their institution's specific academic standards.
 -   **NFR12: Configurable Rate Limiting:** To ensure system stability and control operational costs, the system **must implement rate-limiting** for resource-intensive features, specifically the **AI Assistant (Story 6.2)** and **Report Generation (Story 5.6)**.
 The thresholds for these limits **must be stored as configurable values** in the `UniversitySetting` table and **must not be hardcoded**.
 Default values will be seeded for V1, and a UI for Admins to manage these settings is deferred to a post-V1 release.
 -   **NFR13: Administrative Auditing**: All critical, state-changing actions performed by an administrator related to the evaluation lifecycle (including creating, updating, activating, or archiving form templates, and scheduling or cancelling evaluation periods) must generate a detailed entry in the system's audit log.
 The log must record the administrator who performed the action, the action taken, the target entity, and a timestamp.
+-   **NFR14: Automated Accessibility Compliance Testing**: To ensure adherence to WCAG standards, the CI/CD pipeline must include an automated accessibility test using `cypress-axe` on every pull request.
+This test must be configured to prevent merging code that introduces accessibility violations.

 ---